Capture of Guam: Background

-It was soon noticed by the troops that Charleston expected a fight, since the cruiser began firing subcaliber ammunition at boxes tossed from the City of Peking.
+It was soon noticed by the troops that Charleston expected a fight, since the cruiser began firing sub-caliber ammunition at boxes tossed from City of Peking.
 This mild training continued until the afternoon of 15 June when Charleston started circling and firing service charges at pyramidal cloth targets set adrift from the cruiser.
 The range was about 2 mi, and the gun crews (which were composed largely of recruits who had not seen combat, under the command of Second Lieutenant John Twiggs Myers) were shooting accurately enough to cause Glass to smile pleasantly.
 By the time the convoy crossed the 180th meridian, the officers and men felt they were ready for the enemy.

+On June 18th an Associated Press reporter on the ship reported that the crew had secured important items and started laying protective netting around parts of the ship to protect against flying debris during a battle.